Nobody wants to be short.

 Experimental procedures to enhance growth are out there, like limb-lengthening surgery where your bones are sawed and re-bonded together, but they’re usually reserved for people who have gone completely insane.

-So if you truly want to grow taller, the easiest, safest, and sanest thing to do is to create the illusion that you’ve grown taller.
+So if you truly want to grow taller and you’re not into going all Tom Cruise and wearing shoe lifts, the easiest, safest, and sanest thing to do is to create the illusion that you’ve grown taller.
 Just as there are ways to look fit when you’re not, there are tweaks you can make to your appearance will add a couple inches to your frame … or at least make it appear that you have.

 Buy clothes that fit

 Most adult men simply can’t — and shouldn’t even attempt to — pull off baggy clothes.
 But if you’re short, they also make you look stubbier.
 So if your clothes hang on you like a wizard’s cloak, they are too big.
 Oh, and if you hate to tuck in your shirt, that’s fine.
 But make sure it hangs no lower than the middle of your fly, or else you’ll look as tiny as a toddler.